nichodges/sprklst/sparklist-nic.md

 NewsBalance - a news filtering/curation service that gives you articles you're interested in.
 As it builds up a profile of you, it finds someone completely opposite, and then highlights the things they're reading to give you a balanced view.
 It's like an anti-rabbithole.

+Meta startup #1: A virtual assistant to find you the best possible virtual assistant for your needs.